nicocardiel/filabres/README.md

 170519_t2_CAFOS/ 170731_t2_CAFOS/ 171101_t2_CAFOS/
 ```

-## Check that there are no duplicated images
+## Check that there are no duplicate images

 ```
 $ filabres --check
 ```
-If there are duplicated images, the duplicated files must be removed before
+If there are duplicate images, the duplicate files must be removed before
 initializing the image databases.

 ## Initialize the auxiliary image databases